SAP-archive/teched2020-INT166/exercises/ex2/README.md

 ## Exercise 2.3 - Visualize, Correct Extraction Results and Confirm Document using UI Application

-After completing these stepds you will have understand how the UI Application can be used to correct extraction results and Flag them after a manual verification is done by the user.
+After completing these steps you will have understand how the UI Application can be used to correct extraction results and Flag them after a manual verification is done by the user.

 1. Click on **twitter.pdf (Invoice)** in the Documents list to open the Preview if the document.